boyney123/generator-create-docusaurus/README.md

 <div align="center">

-<h2>generator-create-docusaurus: A generator to quickly create documentation websites.</h2>
+<h2>generator-create-docusaurus: Quickly create documentation websites.</h2>
 <p>No more excuses not to have a quick documentation site for your project.
-Use `generator-create-docusaurus` to quickly get up and running</>
+Use `generator-create-docusaurus` to quickly get up and running</p>

   <hr />